dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 Canada

-## How do I invite other contact to access the Dynamsoft license I purchased?
+## How do I invite other contact(s) to access the Dynamsoft license I purchased?

 Once you purchased a license, your developer may want to get the license from the portal directly.